 Loving an Adoptee

 Another way you can show love to an adoptee is by being willing to listen.
-An adoptee will have many emotions surrounding them.
+An adoptee may experience many complicated emotions.
 Show them you care by allowing them to express their feelings to you.
 Just spend time listening to them.
 Do not criticize them or judge them.
 You can talk to them later about what they are feeling, but let them express their feelings to you first.
 To an adoptee, adoption is just another part of their identity.
 Be open about it.
-Explain to them why they were adopted.
-Try to remain positive even though you may have negative feelings toward their birth parents.
+Explain to them why they were adopted if you can.
+Try to remain positive even though you may have negative feelings about the circumstances of the placement.
 These are just some ways you can show love to the child of adoption in your life.
 You will discover that showing love to the adoptee is not as difficult as it may seem.
 Love is a part of you.
 It is inherent in all of us.

 Showing Love to a Birth Parent